MGAC Impacts: Abe Garcia on the Los Angeles Market, Realizing his Dream, and Juggling Parenthood

 MGAC: So even though you wouldn’t have expected you’d be doing this, what would that kid think about your current job today?

 AG: I think about that often.
 I used to want to play sports professionally for many reasons, but that didn’t pan out.
-But, here I am working with a media company, helping them build their new studios.
+But, here I am working with NFL Media, helping them build their new studios.
 That’s very rewarding.

 MGAC: Earlier, you mentioned the challenges you’ve faced working on that project.
 What would you say are some of the biggest lessons you’ve learned during your time with MGAC?